FraserThompson/thundermaps-rss/README.md

 ### Thundermaps module

-To use the Thundermaps module, import it into your code using `import thundermaps` and create an instance of the `ThunderMaps` class using your Thundermaps API key.
+To use the Thundermaps module by DanielGibbsNZ, import it into your code using `import thundermaps` and create an instance of the `ThunderMaps` class using your Thundermaps API key.
 E.g.

 ```python
 import thundermaps